-Oxfordshire County Council ‘Approved Provider List’ (APL) of organisations that provide educational placements helps commissioners have confidence that providers have demonstrated a basic minimum of policies and systems that should be expected to support placements.
-This is no guarantee of educational quality, but is a basis upon which a Commissioner could consider placements.
+Oxfordshire County Council’s Alternative Education Provider List (APL) offers a list of organisations providing commissioned educational placements and intervention, who have at least met the minimum standards set within the Alternative Education Quality Assurance process and agree to adhere to and make improvements against this framework.
+The APL helps commissioners have confidence that providers have demonstrated a basic minimum of policies and systems that should be expected to support placements.
+This is no guarantee of educational quality but is a basis upon which a Commissioner could consider placements.

 Requirements for inclusion on the APL are: